Judge adopts Utah congressional map creating a Democratic-leaning district for 2026

 Gibson ultimately selected a map drawn by plaintiffs, the League of Women Voters of Utah and Mormon Women for Ethical Government.
 It keeps Salt Lake County almost entirely within one district, instead of dividing the heavily Democratic population center among all four districts, as was the case previously.

-The judge's ruling throws a curveball for Republicans in a state where they expected a clean sweep as they're working to add winnable seats elsewhere.
+The judge's ruling throws a curveball for Republicans in a state where they expected a clean sweep as they work to add winnable seats elsewhere.
 Nationally, Democrats need to net three U.S. House seats next year to wrest control of the chamber from the GOP, which is trying to buck a historic pattern of the president’s party losing seats in the midterms.

-The newly approved map gives Democrats a much stronger chance to flip a seat in a state that has not had a Democrat in Congress since early 2021.
+The newly approved map gives Democrats a much stronger chance to flip a seat.
+The state last had a Democrat in Congress in early 2021.

 In August, Gibson struck down the Utah congressional map adopted after the 2020 census because the Legislature had circumvented anti-gerrymandering standards passed by voters.